Lipedema is an underdiagnosed disease of subcutaneous fat that affects 10% of women.

 Other Conditions Associated with Lipedema

-Hypermobile joints: Joint capable of moving beyond normal limits.
+Hypermobile joints: Joints capable of moving beyond normal limits.

 Joint pain: Genu valgum (knock-knees and ankle pronation (flat feet) are common.
-Early arthritis from being overweight.
+Early arthritis can be caused by being overweight.
 Knee replacement may be common.

 Lymphedema: Lipedema may result in lymphedema, especially in later stages, called lipolymphedema.